appacademy/campus-hybrid-setup/ubuntu-setup.md

 > every time you restart the virtual machine.
 We recommend creating an alias for
 > this and any other commands you find yourself running on a regular basis.

-2. Run the following commands in your Ubuntu terminal in order to create a new PostgreSQL user:
+2. Run the following commands in your Ubuntu terminal to create a new PostgreSQL
+   user:

    > Note that you need to replace `your_username` with the username that you
    > created for your Ubuntu virtual machine